owlike/genson/website/Documentation/UserGuide.md

  * If you define a custom Converter and do not want Genson to use class metadata for types supported by your Converter use @HandleClassMetadata annotation.

+ * Note that allowing deserialization to an arbitrary type based on the content of the JSON payload can come with security issues.
+ For example the attacker could deserialize to any arbitrary type which Genson will instantiate and invoke its setters.
+There are classes available in common libraries and even in the JDK that can be used to gain Remote Code Execution upon invocation of a setter.
+Ideally this would be avoided by narrowing down what the types could be (so avoid defining the static type as Object or a list of anything).

 ##Streaming API